Can I foster outside of Toronto?

 What else is covered by the rescue?

 Some fosters opt to provide their own crate, food, bed and other items, while others request assistance.
 It’s dependent on the home but please ask your foster coordinator and explain what you would need in advance.
-We require 48 hours in order to accommodate requests!
+We require at least 48 hours in order to accommodate requests!

 I live in a small home/condo/apartment, can I still foster?